Gumotex Solar 300 improvements

 The pillow thwart footrest is OK, but I ditched that at the same time on my Sunny to use a small Otter box.
 For the Solar, the g-friend is short and can’t reach the footrest pillow even set right back.

-I glued on a pair of big D-rings with Aquaseal (hopefully bonding PVC D-rings to the Nitrilon hull) to the top of the hull sides to provide a fixed point to tension the seat back.
-And I removed the footrest pillow and replaced it with a bit of sawn-off four-inch drain pipe, tapeing the pipe ends to limit any rubbing against the hull.
+Then on the Solar I removed the footrest pillow and replaced it with a bit of sawn-off four-inch drain pipe, taping the pipe ends to limit any rubbing against the hull.
 The seat straps were sewn into a loop and clipped to the D-rings.

 This mod will improve bracing in the Solar: the bane of all IKs (and SoTs for that matter) which without bracing are like paddling a log.
 The footrest (the tape goes through a slot under the pipe) can easily be moved, even when inflated and will transform the Solar which is a nippy IK.
 The next step would be to fit thigh straps as found on the current Safari – then you can do cool stuff like this – but for the use our Solar gets, the current improvements will do.